AbdulMoiz2493/Chess-ConsoleBased/README.md

 ## Report

-A detailed implementation report is available in the `chess.docs` file, which explains the underlying logic of the game, the Min-Max algorithm, Alpha-Beta pruning, and how the game handles various scenarios.
+A detailed implementation report is available in the `chess.docx` file, which explains the underlying logic of the game, the Min-Max algorithm, Alpha-Beta pruning, and how the game handles various scenarios.

 ## Contribution